-FOR THE UNIVERSITY OF MAINE SYSTEM: BY: FOR THE CONTRACTOR: LEGAL NAME:
+FOR THE UNIVERSITY OF MAINE SYSTEM: FOR THE CONTRACTOR:

+BY: LEGAL NAME:

 (signature) BY:

 Name: (signature)

 (print or type) Name:

+Title: (print or type)

-Title:
+Address: Title:

 Address:

-A 1.1
+Talankana

 Telephone:

 Fax:

 Date:

+Date:

-Date: Tax ID #:
+Tax ID #:

-expenditure by the University of \$50,000 or mo nent for services that will, or may, result in the ore must be approved in writing by the Chief not approved, valid or effective until such written
+Per University policy, "Any contract or agreem expenditure by the University of \$50,000 or mo Procurement Officer , or designee, and if it is no approval is granted."

-any University of Maine System agreement of or effective until such written approval is granted.
+Chief Financial Officer approval is required of a \$50,000 or more, and it is not approved, valid of any University of Maine System agreement of or effective until such written approval is granted.

 any campus specific agreement of \$50,000 or more,

 BY: BY:

-Γitle: Title:
+Title: Title:

 Chief Procurement Officer or designee Chief Financial/Business Officer or designee

 Date: Date: